EIG Conference 2018: Durham

 achieving that balance.

-Alan has over 30 years practical experience in this subject, is a long-term supporter of the EIG and, as seen at the 2017 one day meeting, he always proves an interesting speaker delivering topics in a thought provoking manner.
+Alan has over 30 years practical experience in this subject, is a long-term supporter of the EIG and, as seen at the 2017 one day meeting.
+Alan delivered an interesting, entertaining and thought provoking lecture with reference to quite a number of relevant entitled prog-rock album covers.. a first for the EIG!.

 The excellent conference facilities at